 No one will listen to what you are saying if they are shivering cold or sweating in the heat.
-Most toolbox talks are held in a lunchroom, training room or a common area that can be quite comfortable.
+Most talks are held in a lunchroom, training room or a common area that can be quite comfortable.